 When is the Best Time to Hike Herman Gulch?

 One of my favorite things about Herman Gulch is it avoids avalanche terrain, making it an ideal hike year-round.
-However, most people hike Herman Gulch for the beautiful display of wildflowers or fall colors, making June through September an ideal time to head out for a hike.
+However, most people hike Herman Gulch for the beautiful display of Colorado wildflowers or fall colors, making June through September an ideal time to head out for a hike.

 Mid to late June is the ideal time to visit Herman Gulch if you plan on climbing the Citadel via Snoopy’s Backside Couloir.
 For those looking to enjoy the wildflowers, July is an excellent time to hike Herman Gulch, but it’s also the busiest.